rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 [iancoleman.io/bip39](https://iancoleman.io/bip39/)

-> In this tutorial, the method used in creating the mnemonic is not recommended to be used for any 'real' wallet because it's not secure enough to generate a private key in a website, however we will use this here for learning purposes, and because we're using the Testnet.
+> Note: In this tutorial, the method used to store the mnemonic is not recommended to be used for any 'real' wallet because it's not secure enough to generate a private key in a website, however we will use this here for learning purposes, and because we're using the Testnet, so no real amounts are at stake.

 In the `Generate a random mnemonic` field, select `12 words` and click on the `generate` button.